j-berg-au/BOUNDLESS/content/Character Creation/index.md

 - Your **Class** defines your abilities a little more narrowly, providing features and your statistics.
 - Your **Level** represents how powerful you are, and how many abilities you have.
 - Levels are grouped into **Tiers**, which show substantial power jumps.
-- **Attributes** represent your characters general competency in different areas.
+- **Saves** represent your characters ability to react to certain types of situations.
-- Each Attribute has three **Skills** that represent your character's specific competencies.
+- Each Save has three **Skills** that represent your character's specific competencies.
 - Your character has a few different **Statistics**, used during combat.
 - Your character will gain a few **Talents**, which are abilities you choose to really make your character your own.
 ### Hero Types